dmesh-io/airbyte_octavia_cicd/README.md

 Octavia/Airbyte helps you with providing empty yaml files for each connector.
 You just have to fill in your application specific data like connection strings, environment variables linking to secrets, ...

 The process of generating these empty templates can be found [here](https://medium.com/@jeremysrgt/airbyte-configuration-as-code-with-octavia-cli-dccd2046b764).
 You can try deploying these in your local workspace.
-When working as desired, they can be checked into version control in the `airbyte_cnnection_templates` folder and will be considered by the ci/cd pipeline.
+When working as desired, they can be checked into version control in the `airbyte_connection_templates` folder and will be considered by the ci/cd pipeline.